DonThompson/reproidentlogging/readme.md

 * Add a new project of type `Class Library` named `api-logic`
 * Add a new project of type `MSTest Test Project` named `api-logic.Tests`
 * Add some dummy code in `api-logic` and `api-logic.Tests` and something in the core project that calls into `api-logic`
+* Immediately build the app, notice it launches just fine from within Visual Studio as expected
+* Run the following command via command line (feel free to change the output dir):
+    * `dotnet build /p:DeployOnBuild=true /p:WebPublishMethod=Package /p:PackageAsSingleFile=true /p:SkipInvalidConfigurations=true /p:OutDir=%userprofile%\desktop\repro`
+* Go into that directory and run the .exe - again it should launch just fine

+## Phase 3 - Add Microsoft.Identity.Web

+* In the core `reproidentlogging` API project, add a NuGet reference to `Microsoft.Identity.Web` (currently version 2.20.0)
+* Add a line in `Program.cs` (see code) to use this library.
+* Setup your appsettings.json for `AzureAd` (see appsettings.json)
+* Immediately build the app, notice it launches just fine from within Visual Studio as expected
+* Run the following command via command line (feel free to change the output dir):
+    * `dotnet build /p:DeployOnBuild=true /p:WebPublishMethod=Package /p:PackageAsSingleFile=true /p:SkipInvalidConfigurations=true /p:OutDir=%userprofile%\desktop\repro`
+* Go into that directory and run the .exe - again it should launch just fine